 The spectacular alpine destination with a community feel

 Much has been made of Aspen and Snowmass’ incredible skiing, with four individual mountains – Snowmass, Aspen, Highlands and Buttermilk – offering a total of 2,232 hectares of skiable terrain just a few kilometers apart from one another.
 Aspen Mountain sits in the heart of vibrant downtown Aspen, while Snowmass offers slopes for all abilities.
 Buttermilk is known as the home of the Winter X Games, and Highlands is a favorite of expert skiers who earn their turns in Highland Bowl.

 In summer, gondolas on both Aspen Mountain and Snowmass whisk adventurers up to hiking trails, disc golf courses and outdoor games for kids.
 Sit a spell at the Sundeck, a restaurant renowned for its panoramic views and top-notch American and Asian food atop Aspen Mountain.
-At Snowmass, well-maintained mountain biking trails await in the Snowmass Bike Park, and family activities include a climbing wall and Eurobungy.
+At Snowmass, 145 kilometers of mountain biking trails include cross-country and lift-served terrain.
+These are part of the valley’s Gold-Level Ride Center as designated by the International Mountain Bicycling Association – one of seven in the world.
+Family activities include an alpine coaster, ropes courses and climbing walls.
 Don't miss the locally-sourced fare at Elk Camp restaurant, including a farm-to-table dinner every Tuesday.

 Wilderness Views and Outdoor Recreation